-Town Centre is an International Baccalaureate® World School for the Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme (DP).
+Town Centre is an International Baccalaureate® Continuum World School offering the Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme (DP).

 Founded in 1968, there are approximately 3529 IB schools all over the world in 144 countries.
 In Canada alone, there are 358 authorized IB schools, with hundreds more waiting to be authorized through the stringent IB authorization procedure.
-The IB is a global education which emphasizes critical and independent thinking and global understanding while encouraging student choice in an inquiry-based learning environment.
+The IB is a global education that emphasizes critical and independent thinking and global understanding while encouraging student choice in an inquiry-based learning environment.
 Students at TCPS will continue to learn the Ontario curriculum but through different lenses including:

 Some of the other key benefits of the IB programmes: